AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 strategies could be applied on a reduced number of flights.
 Indeed, a study in the Japanese airspace shows that 2% of the flights are responsible for 80% of the contrails {cite}`teoh2020mitigating`.
 Another possibility is to modify the emissions, in particular by reducing the amount of particles emitted {cite}`noppel2007overview`.
-The improvement of engines are notably envisaged.
+The improvement of engines are notably envisaged <!-- la phrase précédente suffit?-->.
 Overall, the implementation of operational strategies, possibly coupled with improved engines, could reduce the radiative forcing induced by condensation trails from 20% to more than 90%, for marginal additional fuel consumption {cite}`matthes2020climate, teoh2020mitigating`.
 In this work, simplified models, based on logistic functions as in fleet renewal models, are used to model the reduction of contrail-induced radiative